-Module title Abbreviation Abbreviation
+Module title Abbreviation

-HCI Seminar o6-HCI-Sem-152-mo1
+HCI Se minar - 06-HCI-Sem-152-m01

 Modul e coord linator Module offered by

-chairp erson c of examination committee of the Master's de- Institute of Human Computer Media
+f examination committee me Human-Computer Inte Institute of Human Computer Media

-gree p rogram me Human-Computer Inte eraction

-ECTS od of grading Only after succ. con npl. of module(s)
+ECTS Meth od of grading Only after succ. con npl. of module(s)

 5 nume rical grade

-Duration on Module level Other prerequisites
+Durati on Module level Other prerequisites

 1 seme ester graduate

-Conter nts
+Conte nts

-During will ha stions the co ve to fi urse, students will have t nd relevant publications, categories of the current o work on one specif read the publication ic topic as a prepara s and analyze them Iman-computer interaction (HCI).
-Ition for their master thesis.
-They given some defined research que- e and present their findings to a
+pical s During will ha stions larger Intend After the They w marize scientific the converte to find and/or audience led lear he cour will have e their fi c research work with a spurse, students will have to the relevant publications, categories of the current ce. ning outcomes se, the participants will here. ecific focus on topics o work on one specif read the publication state-of-the-art.
+They have a solid understa entific publications, h s from the field of huic topic as a prepara s and analyze them y have to summarize and importance of an impo e is an advanced course about ty- uman-computer interaction (HCI). ation for their master thesis.
+They given some defined research que- e and present their findings to a nt aspect of typical research work. ant information, and how to sum- an)

-Intend ed lear ning outcomes

-They w ill have nt aspect of typical research work.
-Int information, and how to sum-

-Course es (type , number of weekly conta act hours, language - - if other than Germa an)

-S (2)

-sessment (type, scope, la ation offered - if not every seme-
+Metho sessment (type, scope, la ation offered - if not every seme-

-Langua 30 minutes) assessment: German and bonus or English/
+Langu talk (approx. 30 minutes) Language of assessment: German and/or English creditable for bonus

 Allocation of places

 Additional information

 Workload

 150 h

-Teaching cycle

-0.7
+וי אכז